JavaScript / TypeScript SDK

 client.addData(window.anonymousVisitor, userIdentifierData);

-// -- Getting the variation for user ID will
+// -- Retrieving the variation for the user ID ensures

 const variation = client.getFeatureFlagVariationKey(